 - Image capture: Minimal imaging specifications are 300 to 400 dpi, mostly bitonal with some grayscale as needed for legibility.
 Images for select content (including the APCRL collection from ProQuest) are in full color.

-- OCR: Uncorrected OCR (optical character recognition) is applied to provide full searchable text whenever the format and quality of the original source will support it.
+- OCR: Uncorrected OCR (optical character recognition) is applied to provide searchable text whenever the format and quality of the original source will support it.

 - Access files: Scanned documents are accessible as PDF files, combining page images with searchable text.
 For digital delivery content, multi-page PDF files were produced until 2014, and single-page PDF files have been produced since then.
 For the single-page PDF files CRL’s DDS server produces multi-page PDFs on the fly, based on user defined page ranges.

 Management of CRL digital assets

 CRL has or controls three classes of digital assets:

 - Digital assets generated by CRL

 - Digital assets generated by programs under the CRL organizational umbrella